-- Quarterly Cookouts/Dish to Pass: Give employees something to look forward with a small get-together held in the company cafeteria.
+- Quarterly Cookouts or Potlucks: Give employees something to look forward with a small get-together held in the company cafeteria.
 Make this a family event whenever possible.
 Ask employees to bring a dish to pass or something to add to the grill.

-- Free Corporate Library: Set up a reading room in a corner of each department and include various business books, movies, and magazines that employees can enjoy.
+- Free Corporate Library: Set up a reading room and include various business books, movies, and magazines that employees can enjoy.

 - Parent Rooms: Give all new parents access to a special private room where they can transition back to regular work with a baby.
 This room can also double as a comfort station for pre-natal mothers who need to rest and breastfeeding mothers.

-- Personal Care Services: Bring in a hair stylist for once-monthly haircuts for employees who find it difficult to self-care.
-Or try a dry cleaning service drop off.
+- Personal Care Services: Bring in a hair stylist for once-monthly haircuts for employees or try a dry cleaning service drop-off.

-- College Scholarships for Employee Children: Each year, let employees request scholarships for their children heading for college.
-Select the top 10 students for awards, based on their grades.
+- College Scholarships for Employee Children: Each year, let employees request scholarships for their children heading to college.
+Select recipients of awards based on their grades and achievements.

-The above are just a handful of the low cost and free employee benefits and perks that your company can offer to employees.
-Make sure you have a clear idea of what behaviors you would like to influence in your employees, such as better health and well-being, and design perks around these goals.
-Be creative and don't forget to poll your employees once a year to find ways to sweeten the compensation offering more.
+When putting together a perks and benefits program, make sure you have a clear idea of what behaviors you'd like to influence in your employees, such as better health and well-being, and design it around these goals.
+Be creative, and don't forget to poll your employees to find new ways to sweeten the compensation.
 Doing so will help your company retain more high-performance employees and impact your bottom line results.